Motaz123sw/AES128-Hardware-Accelerator-JOSDC-2025-/README.md

 * **Dual-Core Processing:** Two independent AES-128 cores operating concurrently.
 * **5 Cipher Modes Supported:** Fully implements **ECB, CTR, CBC, CFB, and OFB**.
 Modes can be switched dynamically on a per-packet basis.
 * **Adaptive Load Allocation ("Two-Level Brain"):** A hierarchical FSM automatically detects the workload.
 If two streams are active, cores run independently.
 If a single stream is active, the router shares the single stream across both cores (round-robin) to double per-stream throughput.
-* **On-the-Fly Rekeying:** Supports seamless mid-session key rotation.
-The Key Expansion unit calculates 11 round keys in 11 cycles, allowing the core to switch keys between packets without dropping data.
+* **On-the-Fly Rekeying:** Supports seamless mid-session key rotation, allowing the core to switch keys between packets without dropping data.
 * **Quad-Core Ready Protocol:** The custom 19-byte packet structure uses a 2-bit Stream ID, allowing the architecture to scale to 4 independent cores natively.

 ---